Carina-P/Skiers-Destinations/README.md

 ![Implementation of footer](wireframes/footer.jpg)

 ### Responsive
-The site is design to fit devices with screen width from **320px to 3840 px**.
+The site is design to fit devices with screen width from **320px** and larger.
 The following features are designed differently for different devices:
 - **Navbar**: On screen widths **smaller** than 768px the navbar **collapses** into "hamburger" menu.